SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.19.2-dev.1 =
+= 2.20.0-dev.2 =

-(2020/01/25) Improved the handling of inherited options in the Document SSO metabox.
+(2020/01/27) Improved the handling of inherited options in the Document SSO metabox.
+Moved all methods from WpssoJsonSchema to the WpssoSchema class in WPSSO Core v6.18.0.

 = 2.19.1 =